derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 In its turn, a much more 'famous' _Stable Diffusion_ model follows the LDM's latent space setup (<a href='https://arxiv.org/pdf/2403.03206' target='_blank'>Esser et al., 2024</a>: page 4, second 4, paragraph 2).

-The _Stable Diffusion_ model consists of three construction blocks: obviously, DDPM (based on a denoising UNet), but also a text encoder, and an autoencoder (<a href='https://openreview.net/forum?id=zzboa1TtNI&noteId=7MmUrGHtQp' target='_blank'>Perez et al., 2023</a>).
+The _Stable Diffusion_ model consists of three construction blocks: obviously, DDPM (based on a denoising neural network (<a href='https://en.wikipedia.org/wiki/U-Net' target='_blank'>UNet</a>)), but also a text encoder, and an autoencoder (<a href='https://openreview.net/forum?id=zzboa1TtNI&noteId=7MmUrGHtQp' target='_blank'>Perez et al., 2023</a>).
 Autoencoder performs above-mentioned image compression (<a href='https://arxiv.org/abs/2112.10752' target='_blank'>Rombach et al., 2022</a>):